jhopwood-matc/aws-admin-proj2/README.md

 - **Network Stack**: Deploys the necessary network infrastructure.
 - **Compute Stack**: Manages the deployment of compute resources for the web application.
-- TODO

 ## Architecture Diagram

 To understand the overall architecture of the deployment, please refer to the following diagram:

 ![Architecture Diagram](architecture-diagram.png)

-## Getting Started

-To deploy the application, follow these steps:

-TODO